hadiyarajesh/flower/README.md

 ```

 ### Prerequisite

-- Return type of your caching system function must be `Flow<MyModel>`.
+- If you want to save network response in a local database, your database caching system function must return a value of type `Flow<MyModel>`.

-Android Room example:
+**Android Room example:**

 ```kotlin
 @Dao